 - 1 pound brussels sprouts, tough or wilted outer leaves peeled off and discarded

 - 2 teaspoons lemon juice

 - 1 garlic clove, minced

-- 2 Tbsp vermouth or dry white wine
+- 2 Tbsp dry white wine (or Vermouth)

-2 Heat the oil and butter over high heat in a skillet large enough to hold all sprouts.
-When very hot (almost to smoking point) add the brussels sprouts, garlic and mustard or poppy seeds, and cook, stirring often, until sprouts are wilted and lightly cooked, but still green and crisp, 3 to 4 minutes.
-Some leaves might brown slightly.
+2 Sauté shredded brussels sprouts with garlic and mustard seeds: Heat the oil over high heat in a large skillet.
+When the skillet is hot, add the brussels sprouts, garlic, mustard seeds.
+Sauté them until the shaved sprouts are just lightly wilted and cooked, but still green and firm, about 3 to 4 minutes.